 “If I get promoted, I will buy an even more expensive piece of electronic gadget or wristwatch or a pair of shoes.”
 No wonder they can’t seem to set aside money even though they have bigger take-home pay.

 When a merchant gets onboard the ship offering a variety of goods, it’s hard to resist the urge to own a piece of something worth bragging.
 Others have even extended beyond their means, taking items and pay them at the next salary they receive.
 Once they have paid for the item, they take another one on credit.
 The vicious cycle continues unabated.

 They are free spenders

-“Don’t worry friends, it’s my treat!” exclaimed one proud officer to his neighbors upon return from tour of duty.
-Bottles of expensive wine should earn them respect and latest models of smartphone or basketball sneakers should put them above everyone else in the neighborhood.
-They treat their family to a well-deserved travel adventure, only that extended family members are also part of the delegation.
+“Don’t worry, friends, it’s my treat!” exclaimed one proud officer to his neighbors upon return from tour of duty.
+Bottles of expensive wine should earn them respect, and the latest models of smartphone or basketball sneakers should put them above everyone else in the neighborhood.
+They treat their family to a well-deserved travel adventure, and only that extended family members are also part of the delegation.
 Cash doesn’t seem to be a problem until they realize it is.